-Although Barbastelle bats have not been recorded within 2km of the site, there is potential for changes in vegetation structure with the removal of scattered trees and habitat loss to alter the availability of foraging and commuting routes for Barbastelle around the site, and to impact commuting routes across the wider area.
+Although Barbastelle bats have not been recorded within 2km of the site, there is potential for changes in vegetation structure and habitat loss to alter the availability of foraging and commuting routes for Barbastelle around the site, and to impact commuting routes across the wider area.
 The removal or fragmentation of commuting routes for this species e.g. treelines, may result in increased energy expenditure and consequently reduced survival.
 This would be in conflict with the conservation objectives for both SACs which include 'maintaining or restoring the population of qualifying species'.